denisemartini/ModPop/log_ModPop_analysis.md

 ```bash
 /usr/local/plink-1.9/plink --file maxmiss90_common_snps --recode 12 --out maxmiss90_common_snps --allow-extra-chr
 ```
 That fixed it, admixture starts fine.
 Just out of curiosity I tried using the same recoding command on the vcftools outputs as well and it worked fine.
-Since the stacks command had removed some loci before outputting the plink files, for reason not clear to me...I am using the vcftools outputs instead.
+Since the stacks command had removed some loci before outputting the plink files, for reasons not clear to me...I am using the vcftools outputs instead.
 Now I want to fix the admixture script so that it runs through the Ks but also so that it runs 5 times with different random seeds.
-I "picked" 5 number randomly generated online, so that each K can be run with the same random seed and I can compare the different runs a bit more easily.
+I "picked" 5 numbers randomly generated online, so that each K can be run with the same random seed and I can compare the different runs a bit more easily.
 I also need to fix the log names so that they don't overwrite.
 I realised after a quick test run that I also need a way to get the outputs in different folders for each seed or they will overwrite.
 So I added some directory nesting system to split the outputs from different seeds.
 Moving over to boros and starting.
 ```bash